sourabh-pisal/banking-app/README.md

 ``java -version``

-* To Build and Run Project execute following command ``./gradlew build -x test && java -jar build/libs/banking-1.0.0.jar``
+* To Build and Run Project execute following command ``./gradlew build && java -jar build/libs/banking-1.0.0.jar``

 * The Application can also be deployed on Docker ``docker build -t banking-app .``
 ``docker run -p 8080:8080 banking-app``

-* Please note some controller itegration test cases are failing and are marked with @ignore and will be fixed in later releases
+* Please note some controller itegration test cases are failing and are marked with @ignore and will be fixed in later releases.

 * The project uses Spring framework for dependency injection, spring boot for auto-configuring spring, in-memory database(H2) for prototyping along with Hibernate and embedded tomcat.

 * To minimize boiled-plate code for POJO Lombok plugin is used.

 * The transaction is done by locking specific row in account table using Pessimistic locking at database side.
 To verify transaction locking seperate integration test is present in AccountServiceITest.

 * To Create customer please run the below Post Rest